tanbamboo/tkv/README.md

-# tkv
+## Introduction
-tkv is a key-value store written in java, it applies to embedded scene.
+Tkv is a key-value store written in java, it applies to embedded scene.

-## feauture
+## Advantage
-- read and append only
-- no in memory value cache
+- No in memory value cache.
-- every kev-value record associated with multi tags, so each tag associated with a record list order by created time.
+- Every record associated with multi tags, so each tag associated with a record list order by created time.
+- support hdfs or local filesystem.

+## Weakness
+- Read and append only, no update and delete.

-## architecture
+## Architecture
 ![architect](http://ww2.sinaimg.cn/large/648d6e26gw1dqawvzkia7j.jpg "tkv architect")

-# exmaple
+## Exmaple
 ```java
 	File dbFile = new File("/tmp/tkvtest.db");
 	Tkv tkv = new TkvImpl(dbFile);